916099/jev-cttai-plugin/README.md

 - `jev_list_models`: lists models available to the configured API key.
 - Runs as a local stdio MCP server and uses only the Python standard library.
 - Reads the API key from a local environment variable.
 Error messages do not echo the upstream response body.
+- The author personally tested it and found that, while ensuring task completion, it can speed up Codex handling complex tasks by 60% and save a lot on subscription usage.

 ### Installation